apache/spark/docs/configuration.md

   <td>false</td>
   <td>
     Enables or disables Spark Streaming's internal backpressure mechanism (since 1.5).
     This enables the Spark Streaming to control the receiving rate based on the current batch scheduling delays and processing times so that the system receives only as fast as the system can process.
 Internally, this dynamically sets the maximum receiving rate of receivers.
-This rate is upper bounded by the values `spark.streaming.receiver.maxRate` and `spark.streaming.kafka.maxRatePerPartition`
+This rate is upper bounded by the values
+    <code>spark.streaming.receiver.maxRate</code> and <code>spark.streaming.kafka.maxRatePerPartition</code>
     if they are set (see below).
   </td>
 </tr>